chrisbinnie/aws-cloud-security/index.md

 Visit [Chris Binnie - Cloud Native Security](https://www.chrisbinnie.co.uk) for expert insights and practical guides on cloud security, and infrastructure hardening.

 For comprehensive Linux server security practices that complement your AWS cloud security strategy, refer to the [Linux Server Security Guide](https://chrisbinnie.github.io/linux-server-security).
+And, for Kubernetes security see my notes on the [Kubernetes Security Hardening page](https://chrisbinnie.github.io/kubernetes-security).

 Author of Cloud Native Security and Linux Server Security books, with extensive experience in enterprise security implementations and AWS Well-Architected Framework reviews.